1918 Leaflet - Pyrex Transparent Oven Dishes

 (Photo: 1918 leaflet, front cover.)

 The launch of Pyrex in 1915 comprised only a basic assortment of bakeware.
-By 1918, numerous new shapes had arrived in the meantime, among them are: round "Standard" casseroles, shallow & deep oval casseroles, individual casserole, bean pots, open baking dishes or pudding dishes, hexagonal pie plate, cocottes, ramekins, bell covers, trays & tiles, and percolator tops.
+By 1918, numerous new shapes had arrived in the meantime, among them are: round "Standard" casseroles, shallow & deep oval casseroles, individual casserole, bean pots, open baking dishes or pudding dishes, hexagonal pie plate, cocottes, ramekins, bell covers, and trays & tiles.
 Additional sizes for some of the original shapes had also become available by this time.

 1918 Pyrex leaflet: Product illustrations on one side.